migperfer/migperfer.github.io/_pages/about.md

 ---

 Welcome to my website!
 I'm Miguel, a researcher, frustrated musician, and a (*probably* annoying) coffee snob.
+I have extensive experience with Deep Learning technologies applied to many fields, from audio analysis to computer vision.
-My main interests in audio research revolve around Music Information Retrieval, concretely music transcription, harmonic analysis, and score-to-audio alignment.
-Here you will find more information related to my research as different means to contact me.
-Do not hesitate to contact me, I'm always happy to discuss my research and possible collaborations!
+Here you will find more information related to my research as different ways of contacting me.
+Do not hesitate to do it!
+I'm always happy to discuss my research and possible collaborations.